 Basic Life Support (BLS)

 The third option is Basic Life Support (BLS) CPR training which is offered to those requesting certification.
-There is a fee associated with certification and successful completion of this course will result in an American Heart Association BLS provider card.
+The BLS Provider course is for healthcare professionals who need to know how to perform CPR, as well as other lifesaving skills.
+There is a fee associated with certification and successful completion of this course will result in an American Heart Association BLS Provider card.

 Automatic External Defibrillator (AED)